 All staff have a responsibility for Safeguarding no matter what their role.
-These are outlined clearly in Part One of Keeping Children Safe in Education 2019.
+These are outlined clearly in Part One of Keeping Children Safe in Education 2022.
 All staff should be instructed to read Part 1.
-In November 2020, the school undertook a safeguarding audit alongside the local authority.

 The school ensures there is a member of the senior leadership team in the DSL role and that appropriate cover is provided if they are unavailable.
 This person will have the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.
 They will ultimately have lead responsibility, which will not be delegated; however, deputy leads will be trained to the same level.